La Femme Boudoir Photography

 You might not think so by looking at my photos, but every person I photograph comes in nervous.
 They’ve likely never done something like this before, and like you, they aren’t sure what to expect.
 They could read all of my blog posts and get the low down over and over again, but they’ll still be nervous until a certain point after the shoot begins.
 In my experience, starting with a beauty shot or two and letting the nerves go slowly is the best way to ease into this type of session.

-Twenty minutes in, they’ve heard all of my posing directions, and they start to subconsciously know my next moves!
-When I start seeing the chin lift on its own, the eyes and lips relax, and the wrist twist, I know I’ve gotten them to a more relaxed place and that’s when the fun starts.
-She’s become more confident in her movements, and now she can focus more on letting loose and giving more of herself to the camera.
-I know some photographers do, but I don’t adhere to a strict posing flow.
+Twenty minutes in, they've heard all of my posing directions, and they start to do the things themselves!
+When I start seeing the chin lift, the eyes and lips relax, and the wrist twist, I know I've gotten them to a more relaxed place, and that's when the fun starts.
+She's become more confident in her movements, and now she can focus more on letting loose and giving more of herself to the camera.
+I know some photographers do, but I don't adhere to a strict posing flow.
 I believe that every client moves differently, and not every pose works for everyone.
-I especially don’t want to ask her to get into a position she can’t and end up sending her into a self-conscious downward spiral.
+I especially don't want to ask her to get into a position she can't and end up sending her into a self-conscious downward spiral.

 From the moment she walks in for hair and makeup, I start to observe her movements and nuances and keep a mental note of those during the session.
 Flow posing is also for high volume photographers, and I’m not pumping out multiple boudoir sessions in a day.
 Ideally, I photograph one girl and then have her back the same day for an in-person viewing and ordering session.

-60-90 Minutes of Hair and Makeup Before the Boudoir Session, followed by a Same-Day Studio Viewing
+60-90 Minutes of Hair and Makeup Before the Boudoir Session

 Typically hair and makeup start about 10 am and run for about 60-90 minutes.
 By 11 am, or 11:30 am, we start shooting and finish around 1 or 1:30.
 The client will leave the studio and grab lunch while I load up the images and get them ready for her to view the photographs.